דלג לתוכן הראשי

 Experts in the field predict:

-2. Integration with personal AI: An AI that learns your personal patterns over years, alerts to early changes
+2. Integration with personal AI: A system that learns your personal patterns over years and alerts you to changes early.

-4. Shower technologies: There are already patents for showers that measure sweat (sugar, electrolytes, toxins)
+4. Shower technologies: Patents already exist for showers that measure components in sweat (glucose, electrolytes, etc.).

-5. Integration with nutrition: Your watch knows what you eat and will design what to eat next
+5. Integration with nutrition: A watch that knows what you ate and recommends what to eat at the next meal.

 The Dangers